MathSEE-Modeling-Week/Modeling-Week/README.md

 ## 1 Basic modeling
 In this first exercise, we'll familiarize ourselves with ordinary differential equations (ODEs) and how they can be used to model real-world interactions between two species.
 Specifically, we'll explore the Lotka-Volterra equations, which describe the dynamics between predators and prey.
+We use this as a reference because it is a real-world example that, while not too complex, effectively demonstrates the interactions between different species.

 ### 1.1 Predator-Prey Model
 Refer to the first notebook: [Predator-Prey Dynamical System](UQ/predprey.ipynb).
 This contains a description of the model, along with exercises to help you study and understand the system.